kecheng55/kecheng/content/post/getting-started/index.md

 ## Introduction

 Welcome to my personal research website!
 I am thrilled to share with you my passion for scientific exploration and discovery.
-Here, you will find a window into the world of research that has fueled my curiosity and led me on a journey to unravel the mysteries of the universe.{style="text-align: justify;"}
+Here, you will find a window into the world of research that has fueled my curiosity and led me on a journey to unravel the mysteries of the universe.<p style='text-align: justify;'> Your Text </p>

 ## About Me

 I am a committed researcher with a background encompassing chemical biology, medicinal chemistry, and nanomedicine.
 My odyssey in the world of science commenced with the development of tetrazole-based drugs via chemoproteomics.
-Since then, I have been on an unwavering mission to expand the horizons of human understanding, conducting one experiment at a time.{style="text-align: justify;"}
+Since then, I have been on an unwavering mission to expand the horizons of human understanding, conducting one experiment at a time.<p style='text-align: justify;'> Your Text </p>

 ## Research Interests